Richard-AC/Richard-AC.github.io/_posts/2021-09-10-fuzzing-brava.md

 With a combination of this and some static analysis, I was able to reconstruct the different steps taken by the program to open a CAD file.

 ![brava](/assets/img/brava/windbg_sxn_ld.png)
-_Using the command "sxn ld" before opening an example file show us the different DLL that get loaded in the process._
+_Using the command "sxn ld" before opening an example file show the different DLL that get loaded in the process._

 The main difficulty in writing the harness was deciding where to start replicating the program behaviour.
 Indeed there are many levels of abstraction between the main binary and the parsing module each implemented in a DLL.